 Day 2 – Scuba Diving at Fajardo

-We’re big divers, and scuba diving in Puerto Rico is among the best in the world.
-Head an hour to the east of San Juan to the town of Fajardo.
+We’re big divers, and the scuba diving here is among the best in the world.
+Head an hour to the east of the capital to the town of Fajardo.
 This oceanfront community is the launching pad for a lot of dive trips.
 The closest and most common trips are to the La Cordillera Reef, where divers can explore the reefs, submerged caverns and walls.
 The massive coral formations have abundant marine life and there’s also the chance to see manatees in the wild.
 The area around Fajardo is known for its extremely clear water and extreme visibility.

-If you’re not a certified scuba diver, snorkeling in Puerto Rico is also possible.
+If you’re not a certified scuba diver, snorkeling is also possible.
 Or you could simply lounge at one of the Puerto Rican beaches and let the sand in between your toes.
 We recommend bringing your own equipment for snorkeling or diving with you.
 Check out our guide to snorkel equipment.

 Day 3 – Natural Activities in El Yunque National Forest

-Not far from San Juan on the slopes of the Sierra de Luquillo Mountains, the El Yungue National Forest is the only tropical rainforest under U.S. National Forest Service control.
+Not far from the capital on the slopes of the Sierra de Luquillo Mountains, the El Yungue National Forest is the only tropical rainforest under U.S. National Forest Service control.
 This is a chance to go hike, take in waterfalls and the flora and fauna of the rainforest.

-For those into birding (we’re not birders), Puerto Rico is the only place in the world to see the elfin woods warbler.
+For those into birding (we’re not birders), this is the only place in the world to see the elfin woods warbler.
 We’ll stick to the waterfalls, like the La Mina Falls.
-El Yunque Forest is one of the top Puerto Rico day trips from San Juan.
+El Yunque Forest is one of the top day trips from San Juan.

 Day 4 – Casa Bacardi Distillery Tour

-Puerto Rico and rum are synonymous.
+These islands are synonymous with rum.
 And there’s good reason for it.
-The Bacardi Rum operation occupies a massive section of shoreline on the western side of San Juan harbor.
+The Bacardi Rum operation occupies a massive section of shoreline on the western side of the harbor.
 Originally started in Cuba by Spanish immigrants, the Bacardi family moved the recipe and production out of Cuba just before the communist revolution nationalized all assets in the country.
-Cuba’s loss was Puerto Rico’s gain.
+Cuba’s loss was our gain.

-Today, the Casa Bacardi Tour is one of the best things to do in Puerto Rico – and makes a great stop before heading to the airport and flights home.
+Today, the Casa Bacardi Tour is one of the best things to do on the island – and makes a great stop before heading to the airport and flights home.

 There are so many things to do on this all-star Caribbean island; it’s tough to narrow down everything to a single weekend.
-However, our must-do Puerto Rico itinerary packs a punch!
+However, our must-do weekend trip to Puerto Rico packs a punch!

 Tips for Puerto Rico Vacations

-When it comes to visiting the island, a lot of people choose from one of the many Puerto Rico all inclusive resorts (such as these).
-While these resorts can be extremely popular because they simplify your trip, we recommend skipping the all inclusive resorts in Puerto Rico and staying at one of the Old San Juan hotels instead.
-Check current prices on San Juan hotels here.
+When it comes to visiting the island, a lot of people choose from one of the many all inclusive resorts (such as these).
+While these resorts can be extremely popular because they simplify your trip, we recommend skipping the all inclusive resorts and staying at one of the Old San Juan hotels instead.
+Check current prices on hotels here.

-Food is Puerto Rico is far more than just mofongo and you have to try out all the dishes (check it out at the local restaurants).
+Food here is far more than just mofongo and you have to try out all the dishes (check it out at the local restaurants).

-Why do you want to go to Puerto Rico?
 What’s your favorite Puerto Rico itinerary?
 Why do you want to visit again?
 Post a comment below and tell us!